mustakshif/Asri/README.md

     }
     ```

+[^4]: Due to the limited theming functionality, the UI layout direction of some interfaces cannot be fully modified.

-[^4]: To automatically hide the scrollbars, go to "System Settings - Appearance" and set "Show scroll bars" to "When scrolling".
+[^5]: To automatically hide the scrollbars, go to "System Settings - Appearance" and set "Show scroll bars" to "When scrolling".

 ## Getting Started